mtmse/deprecated-dotify-cli/readme.md

 Formatting with hyphenation is supported for over 50 languages.
 Unfortunately, only Swedish _braille_ is supported.
 However, depending on your requirements, it may be quite simple to add support for another locale.

 ## Using ##
 Download the [latest release](https://github.com/brailleapps/dotify-cli/releases) and unpack it.
-For more information see, the user guide in the `docs` folder.
+For more information, see the user guide in the `docs` folder.

 ## Building ##